-- A. In addition to the previously identified Cannon Shoe Company (B-5332) in Baltimore, Maryland, CSX will identify any additional historic properties that could also potentially be affected by construction-related noise or vibration, following the development and FRA review of the final engineering design and construction methodology(ies) for the HST Project. - B. FRA, in coordination with CSX, will determine whether the Cannon Shoe Company (B-5332) and any additional historic properties will be adversely affected by construction-related noise or vibration.
-Steps to make this determination will be to revise the APE, identify historic properties, assess the effects to historic properties, and develop treatment measures to resolve any adverse effects. - C. FRA and CSX, in consultation with the appropriate SHPO and the Consulting Parties, will attempt to identify measures or otherwise modify engineering design and construction methods to avoid or minimize any adverse effect to additional historic properties. - D. Should FRA determine, in consultation with DE SHPO, MD SHPO, PA SHPO, and Consulting Parties, as applicable, that the HST Project will have an adverse effect on historic properties, CSX will prepare and implement a Historic Properties Construction Protection Plan (Protection Plan) to avoid, minimize, and/or mitigate for any construction-related noise or vibration effects for those properties identified during the steps outlined in Stipulation V.B.
-Measures outlined in the Protection Plan will be consistent with the SOI's Standards for the Treatment of Historic Properties, and will be overseen by a qualified professional as contained in Stipulation II.A s. - E. CSX will develop and distribute the draft Protection Plan prior to construction to the Signatories and Consulting Parties for review and comment following the steps described in Stipulation III.
-CSX will implement the approved Protection Plan, in accordance with the schedule included in the Protection Plan.
+- A. CSX will identify additional historic properties potentially affected by construction-related noise or vibration following the development and FRA review of the final engineering design and construction methodology(ies). - B. FRA, in coordination with CSX, will determine whether any additional historic properties will have an adverse effect from construction-related noise or vibration.
+Steps to make this determination are to revise the APE, identify historic properties, assess the effects to historic properties, and develop treatment measures to resolve adverse effects. - C. FRA and CSX, in consultation with the appropriate SHPO and the Consulting Parties, will attempt to identify measures or otherwise modify engineering design

-F. The Protection Plan will address measures to achieve compliance with local construction-related noise ordinances during HST Project construction and to avoid and/or mitigate the construction-related vibration effects to a potentially affected historic property, including identifying baseline conditions of the historic property prior to the commencement of construction activities; the type of monitoring equipment that will be used; the frequency with which such equipment will be used; and a description of how CSX will evaluate and repair any vibration damage that may result from the construction of the HST Project to historic properties.
-Should unavoidable construction-related vibration effects to historic properties be identified during advanced design or construction, the Protection Plan will include a commitment to proceed with Section 106 consultation for the affected historic properties pursuant to the processes outlined in Stipulations VII and VIII.
+- and construction methods to avoid or minimize any adverse effect to additional historic properties. - D. Should FRA determine, in consultation with the DE SHPO, the MD SHPO, the PA SHPO, and Consulting Parties, as applicable, that the HST Project will have an adverse effect on historic properties, CSX will prepare and implement a Historic Properties Construction Protection Plan (Protection Plan) to avoid, minimize, and/or mitigate for any construction-related noise or vibration effects for those properties identified in Stipulation V.B. - E. CSX will develop and distribute the draft Protection Plan prior to construction to the Signatories and Consulting Parties for review and comment following the steps described in Stipulation III.
+CSX will implement the approved Protection Plan, in accordance with the schedule included in the Protection Plan. - F. The Protection Plan shall address measures to achieve compliance with local construction-related noise ordinances during HST Project construction and to avoid and/or mitigate the construction-related vibration effects to a potentially affected historic property, including identifying baseline conditions of the historic property prior to the commencement of construction activities; the type of monitoring equipment that will be used; the frequency with which such equipment will be used; and a description of how CSX will evaluate and repair any vibration damage that may result from the construction of the HST Project to historic properties.
+Should unavoidable construction-related vibration effects to historic properties be identified during advanced design or construction, the Protection Plan shall include a commitment to proceed with Section 106 consultation for the affected historic properties pursuant to the processes outlined in Stipulations VII and VIII.